 Despite not exactly being easy to get to Bir Tawil’s status as the only true unclaimed land in the world has led many a person to make this journey.
 In 2014 the first recorded visit from someone wishing to “claim” Bir Tawil occurred when Jeremiah Heaton went there allegedly at the behest of his daughter, who had asked him if she could ever be a real princess.
 Short of her marrying a prince, Mr. Heaton felt this the next-best option, and upon arriving in Bir Tawil, planted a flag and proclaimed the Kingdom of North Sudan.

-For most normal thinkers, Mr. Heaton’s now-famous endeavours were viewed as a bit of fun – and with the necessary pinch of salt – although (obviously) many accused him of neo-colonialism, and that other favorite of the latter-day guardians of vicarious offence: “cultural appropriation.”
+For most normal thinkers, Mr. Heaton’s now-famous endeavours were viewed as a bit of fun – and with the necessary pinch of salt – although (obviously) many accused him of neo-colonialism, and that other favorite of the latter-day guardians of vicarious offense: “cultural appropriation.”

 And he is not the only claimant to fall into the bizarre, or flat out dick category.
 Other land grabbers have included an Indian who proclaimed the “Kingdom of Dixit” (aftwer himself), as well as a Russian who claims everyone else is liar and he is the only person to have actually been there, oh and that the “country” is actually his.